FROM LATIN SPEECHES TO SOCIAL MEDIA POSTS: A Guide to Emory’s Evolving Commencement Traditions

 Members of the society number 14,000 worldwide.
 With the understanding that not everyone can come to Atlanta to receive their medallions, Emory has begun conducting regional medallion ceremonies.

-A Golden Alumni Brunch takes place in fall, associated with Homecoming, and events throughout the year offer members educational, cultural and social enrichment.
+A Golden Alumni Brunch takes place in the fall, associated with Homecoming, and events throughout the year offer members educational, cultural and social enrichment.

 fact